New providers at all CHC locations coming soon!

 South End Providers

 Adrienne Jarvis, MD grew up in Burlington, Vermont.
 She received both her BA in art history and her MD from the University of Vermont and completed the Family Medicine Residency Program at UVM Medical Center in 2021.
 Prior to medical school, she worked locally at various times as a labor and delivery assistant, a baker, a video store manager, and a clinical research assistant for Dengue Fever and West Nile Virus vaccine studies.
-Accepting new patients.
+Not accepting new patients.

 Winooski Providers